Skip to main content

 Plan-gated tools

 Some tools are Builder-only.
-On a Free workspace they return -32603 with a PRO_REQUIRED message that names the gated feature and (where applicable) suggests a Free alternative.
+On a Free workspace they return -32603 with a PRO_REQUIRED message that names the gated feature.
 The full list lives in the tool reference — look for the Builder plan required annotation in each tool’s description.
-Highlights as of v1.4:
+Launch beta highlights:

 • blocks.create — AI block generator.
-Free alternative: hand-author via blocks.init + setFiles + build + publish.
+Free path: hand-author in the in-app editor.

 • schedule.set, schedule.pause, schedule.resume, schedule.delete, schedule.preview, schedule.runNow — entire scheduled-run surface is Builder-only.

 Coding agents: tool descriptions ending in (Builder plan required.) are gated server-side.
-Skip these on Free workspaces — call workspace.get first to read plan and limits, and reroute via the free alternative the description names.
+Skip these on Free workspaces — call workspace.get first to read plan and limits.

 Rate limits